Azure-Samples/openai-end-to-end-baseline/README.md

 The implementation covers the following scenarios:

 1. Authoring a flow - Authoring a flow using prompt flow in an Azure Machine Learning workspace
 1. Deploying a flow to Azure Machine Learning (AML hosted option) - The deployment of an executable flow to an Azure Machine Learning online endpoint.
-The client UI that is hosted in Azure App Service access the deployed flow.
+The client UI that is hosted in Azure App Service accesses the deployed flow.
 1. Deploying a flow to Azure App Service (Self-hosted option) - The deployment of an executable flow as a container to Azure App Service.
 The client UI that accesses the flow is also hosted in Azure App Service.

 ### Authoring a flow